Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 This means that your generator also needs to be an inverter.
-The energy coming out needs to be a pure sine wave and not some other wave, as the Tesla will not allow the power to charge the battery if it is “unclean” energy.
+The energy coming out needs to be a pure sine wave and not some other wave, as Tesla will not allow the power to charge the battery if it is “unclean” energy.

 More expensive generators tend to have pure sine waves as opposed to inexpensive ones that will have a modified sine wave.

-Next, the Tesla will only charge if the power source is grounded.
-Sometimes the Tesla will accept generators that are only grounded through their frame, but other times you will need to ground the generator yourself with either a special plug or connecting the frame of the generator to a metal rod that has been put into the ground.
+Next, Tesla will only charge if the power source is grounded.
+Sometimes the Tesla will accept portable generators that are only grounded through their frame, but other times you will need to ground the generator yourself with either a special plug or connecting the frame of the generator to a metal rod that has been put into the ground.

-From there, you’d want a generator with at least 1500 watts of power; otherwise, you aren’t even scratching the surface of being able to charge the vehicle.
+From there, you’d want a generator with at least 1500 watts of power; otherwise, you aren’t even scratching the surface of being able to charge the electric vehicle.